calumgrant/logical/docs/worklist.md

 - Externs
   - Check binding errors at compile time?
   - Think about whether we want to change the `Table` not the predicate?
-- Refactor predicate name/compoundname as it's horrid and ugly.
-  `class PredicateName` ??
 - All errors to have locations
 - Locations to have filenames
 - Test projecting external predicates.
-- Think about how qualified names are supposed to with with attributes? xml:node node has child c, index i.
-In this case we want a single predicate `xml:node:child:index.`
 - Private symbols in modules?

 ## Running as a server